The series that started it all!

 Before long, the mystery spirals onto the streets of wartime New York.
 With the clock ticking and her freedom on the line, Rosie and Lieutenant Riordan will need to join forces to find the truth and catch the now very desperate killer. . .who may be much closer then they think!

 “The research that the Author did shows throughout the book.
 The study of the language of the times and products in use during the early war years, was to me, an attention to detail that is often lacking in cozy mysteries.
 Not this book!” – Goodreads reviewer

-Hungry for a fabulous new mystery?
-Get ready to devour this tantalising new culinary cozy and first in a brand-new series from Severn House Books.
+Hungry for a fabulous new mystery series?
+Get ready to devour this tantalising new culinary cozy series from Severn House Books.

 “From the pun-filled title to the literature-inspired food, cozy-mystery fans will love Meade’s newest novel.
 The full cast of characters creates a robust community that will make bibliophiles want to travel to Hobson Glen, Virginia, and partake in some tasty literary delights.
 Readers of Rita Mae Brown and Joanne Fluke should be excited by this new series.” – Booklist